Electronic signatures enable businesses to close deals faster and more efficiently.

 1. Bulk signing

-Bulk signing functionality is one of the best electronic signature features for growing businesses.
-Rather than signing contracts one by one, bulk signing enables you to sign all of your contracts at once with just a few clicks.
+Bulk signing functionality is one of the best electronic signature features for businesses with large volumes of repetitive contracts.
+Instead of signing contracts individually, bulk signing functionality enables you to sign all of your contracts at once with just a few clicks.

 2. Sequential signatories